enricop89/tesco-bot-nexmo-over-ai/README.md

 Repeat step 3 if you want to update the functions.

+### Live Demo

+Give it a try 😎

+1. Open a WhatsApp Conversation with `+44 7418 342149`
+2. Send the following keyword: `enricop-blog-post`
+3. Send the first message.
+For example, `Hi Bot`.

 ### Conclusion

 So what did we learn in this post?